BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestEthPortSettingsEthPortSettingsName.md

 ### GetObjectProperties

-`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) GetObjectProperties() ConfigPutRequestEthDeviceProfilesEthDeviceProfilesNameObjectProperties`
+`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) GetObjectProperties() ConfigPutRequestEthPortSettingsEthPortSettingsNameObjectProperties`

 GetObjectProperties returns the ObjectProperties field if non-nil, zero value otherwise.

 ### GetObjectPropertiesOk

-`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) GetObjectPropertiesOk() (*ConfigPutRequestEthDeviceProfilesEthDeviceProfilesNameObjectProperties, bool)`
+`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) GetObjectPropertiesOk() (*ConfigPutRequestEthPortSettingsEthPortSettingsNameObjectProperties, bool)`

 GetObjectPropertiesOk returns a tuple with the ObjectProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetObjectProperties

-`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) SetObjectProperties(v ConfigPutRequestEthDeviceProfilesEthDeviceProfilesNameObjectProperties)`
+`func (o *ConfigPutRequestEthPortSettingsEthPortSettingsName) SetObjectProperties(v ConfigPutRequestEthPortSettingsEthPortSettingsNameObjectProperties)`

 SetObjectProperties sets ObjectProperties field to given value.